vgmr/redux-helper/README.md

 # redux-helper

-action creator, checked action creator and checked promise middleware.
+_Action creator, checked action creator and checked promise middleware._

+This library is written in order to support development of projects using redux in typescript.

+The goal is to try to get as much advantage as possible form the strong typing system that typescript provide in order to reduce errors and catch them early.

+> For example actions will be defined once and they will provide a matchAction function that reducers can use to match the received action and get the typed payload.

 # Usage